magicznyleszek/magicxer/README.md

 Magical words mixer.
 Combines words from list into a list of clever mixes.
 You can check it out live at [magicxer.smutnyleszek.com](http://magicxer.smutnyleszek.com).

+It also has some code for splitting words to syllables -- simple but imperfect solution for a surprisingly complex problem.

 ## Usage

 ```sh